Here’s what our clients have to say about working with FarmBuild and the structures we have created for them.

 The Macdonalds wanted a six-stand woolshed for their remote station, and the FarmBuild team looked over the site and Middlehurst’s existing shed, then brought forth some ideas.
 “What we decided on was a mix of a pre-existing design and internal fit-out, as per FarmBuild’s specs, with a dimension of the design done by us,” says Willie.
 “It was a combination of what we wanted, and their historic experience.”

-“Bruce and Colin were the only people in the business back then,” says Peter Douglas-Clifford, Stonyhurst’s owner.
+“Bruce and Colin were the only people in the business back then,” says Peter and Johnny Douglas-Clifford, Stonyhurst’s owners.
 “They came in and built us a big new woolshed to go alongside a 100-year old shed.
 We liked their design, we liked how much they understood farming.”